jakartaee/platform/CompatibilityRequirements.md

 permissible, the specification project must give consideration to the behavior of existing implementations.
 Just because a particular behavior wasn't specified doesn't mean applications haven't come to depend on it.
-Specifcation projects should strive to completely define behavior, leaving behavior explicitly undefined or optional only when necessary to accommodate existing implementations or anticipated implementation flexibility.
+Specification projects should strive to completely define behavior, leaving behavior explicitly undefined or optional only when necessary to accommodate existing implementations or anticipated implementation flexibility.